European Central Bank urges leaders to act on economy

-FRANKFURT, Germany (AP) — The European Central Bank hit pause Thursday after deploying massive stimulus measures in recent weeks and urged European leaders to do their part by agreeing on a fund to support the regions hardest hit by the virus outbreak.
+FRANKFURT, Germany (AP) — The European Central Bank hit pause Thursday after deploying massive stimulus measures in recent weeks and urged government leaders to do their part by agreeing on an EU-wide fund to support regions hardest hit by the virus outbreak.

-ECB President Christine Lagarde said that “an ambitious and coordinated” effort from government leaders on a proposed European Union-level recovery fund “remains critical” on top of the monetary policies enacted by the central bank.
+ECB President Christine Lagarde said that “an ambitious and coordinated” effort from government leaders on a proposed recovery fund “remains critical” to get the 19 countries that use the euro through the coronavirus downturn, on top of the monetary policies enacted by the central bank.

-Lagarde said the bank's governing council “urges further strong and timely efforts to prepare and support the recovery...
-It is important for the European leaders to quickly agree on an ambitious package"
+Lagarde said that “it is important for the European leaders to quickly agree on an ambitious package.”

+“You are carrying a lot of hopes and expectations and we hope that you succeed,” she said at her post-decision news conference after the bank left rates and stimulus programs unchanged.

+“It's often the case in Brussels that things take time and negotiations consume a lot of that time and energy,” she said.
+“There is a level of consensus and a determination to invest together, to recover together, and to support each other that will be demonstrated by a good agreement, by an ambitious agreement.”

 The ECB left its other stimulus settings unchanged on Thursday.
 The benchmark interest rate for lending to banks remains at zero and the rate it pays on excess cash left as overnight deposits remains at negative 0.5%.
 That is a penalty aimed at pushing banks to lend the money to businesses and households.
 The bank is also purchasing 20 billion euros in corporate and government bonds to support growth and strengthen inflation toward its goal of just under 2%.
 Inflation in June was 0.3%